peteroupc/peteroupc.github.io/random.md

 <a id=Quality_2></a>
 ### Quality

 A statistical-random implementation generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
-The implementation must be highly likely to pass all the tests used in `TestU01`'s `Crush`, `SmallCrush`, and `BigCrush` test batteries [L'Ecuyer and Simard 2007], and ought to be highly likely to pass other known statistical randomness tests.
+If the implementation uses a deterministic algorithm, that algorithm's expected number of state transitions before a cycle occurs and its expected number of state transitions during a cycle must each be at least 2<sup>32</sup>.
 The RNG need not be equidistributed.
-(Mentioning specific test batteries here is in the interest of precision and makes it clearer whether a particular RNG meets these quality requirements.)

 <a id=Seeding_and_Reseeding_2></a>
 ### Seeding and Reseeding